£

 Maintenance therapy means having more long-term treatment, for one or more years, after you finish consolidation therapy and you are in remission.
 The aim of maintenance therapy is to further reduce the risk of AML coming back (relapse).

-Maintenance therapy is not always used in AML, although it is often used for people with a FLT3 mutation who have had a complete remission after consolidation therapy with midostaurin.
+Maintenance therapy is not always used in AML, although it is often used for people with a FLT3 mutation who have had a complete remission after consolidation therapy.

 In this case, midostaurin can continue to be taken once a day for up to 12 months with the aim of preventing relapse.
-Currently, only people who do not have a stem cell transplant can have maintenance treatment with midostaurin, although this might change in the future.
+Quizartinib is also an option for maintenance therapy and can be taken after a transplant.
 Other maintenance treatments that work against the FLT3 mutation might also be considered for patients who have had a transplant.

-Maintenance therapy is not usually given to other patients with AML, because at the moment there is limited evidence about how much it helps to prevent relapse, make remissions longer or improve survival.
+Maintenance therapy is not usually given to other patients with AML, because there is limited evidence about how much it helps to prevent relapse, make remissions longer or improve survival.
 But several clinical trials are looking into this.

 Order your free guide to AML